icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 * bool - Boolean (True or False)
 * array

-Primitive Unions, types that can be used to describe other Primitive types that go together.
+Primitive Unions are types that can be used to describe other Primitive types that go together.
 * num - integer or float
 * arraykey - string or integer

-Array types, to define an array type you define an array then you use less than and greater than to surround the type that array is going to contain.
-If you want to define what kind of key is used you put that in the that type and the value type seperated by a comma.
+Arrays while being a primitive type can be expanded to show what type of data they hold.
+You can also define the array key type.
+Instead of typing arrays like this you may want to look at using collections.

 * array<string> - An array of strings
 * array<string,int> - An array of integers indexed by a string